Distinguishing threshold for some graph operations: Vertex-sum

 According to the contrary assumption, for any $\ell$, either both vertices $-\ell$ and $x-\ell$ belong to $A$ or both of them belong to $B$.
 The equation~(\ref{ell_conjugate}), further implies that

 Therefore, all multiples of $x$ belong to $A$, and since $\gcd(p,x)=1$, this implies that $A=Q$, which is a contradiction. \end{proof}

-We are, now, ready to give a characterization of a steady vertex in terms of distinguishing colorings.
+For the next theorem, we will also make use of the notion of a \textit{gear graph} which is defined as follows.
+A graph $G$ is said to be a $p$-gear graph if $V(G)$ can be partitioned into $m$ subsets $V_1, V_2, \ldots, V_m$ in which, for a prime number $p$, $|V_i| = p^{n_i}$ such that for some $1 \leq i \leq m$, $n_i \geq 2$ and, for all $1 \leq i \leq m$, the induced subgraph $G[V_i]$ is a circulant graph.
+We are, now, ready to state the following theorem which displays the importance of steady vertices in distinguishing coloring of graphs.

 \begin{theorem} Let $G$ be a connected graph.
-A vertex $u\in V(G)$ is steady if and only if any distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$. \end{theorem} \begin{proof} According to proposition~\ref{steady_then_disting}, it suffices to prove the ``if'' part.
-Assume that any distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$ and suppose that $u$ is not steady.
-Thus, there exists an automorphism $\alpha \in \aut(G-u)$ which cannot be extended to any automorphism in $\stab_{\aut(G)}(u)$.
-This means that there are two vertices $v,w\in G-u$ such that $v\sim u$ but $w\nsim u$ in $G$ and $\alpha(v)=w$.
+If $u \in V(G)$ is a steady vertex of $G$, then every distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$.
+Furthermore, if any distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$ and $G-u$ is not a $p$-gear graph, then $u$ is a steady vertex. \end{theorem} \begin{proof} According to Proposition~\ref{steady_then_disting}, it suffices to prove the second part.
+Assume that $G-u$ is not a $p$-gear graph and any distinguishing coloring of $G$ induces a distinguishing coloring on $G-u$.
+Suppose that $u$ is not steady.
+This means that there exists an automorphism $\alpha \in \aut(G-u)$ which cannot be extended to any automorphism in $\stab_{\aut(G)}(u)$.
+Thus, there are two vertices $v,w\in G-u$ such that $v\sim u$ but $w\nsim u$ in $G$ and $\alpha(v)=w$.
 Let $\mathcal{A}$ be the set of all such automorphisms $\alpha$, and let $\lambda\in \mathcal{A}$ be such that